pranali1911/AI-Powered-Video-Generation-Platform/README.md

 - **Negative prompts** — specify what to avoid (e.g. "blurry, low quality, distorted, watermark")
 - **Progress/loading indicator** — animated spinner with status text while a video is being generated

-> Not yet implemented: Login/Signup, and automatic prompt enhancement using an LLM.
-See [Roadmap](#-roadmap--ideas-for-improvement) below.

 ---